-An example of application of a fishbone diagram will be the typical 4S fishbone used in manufacturing.
-The 4S’s represent – systems, surrounding, skills, and suppliers.
+An example of the application of a fishbone diagram will be the typical 4S fishbone used in manufacturing.
+The 4S’s represent – systems, surroundings, skills, and suppliers.
 Each ‘s’ factor is accompanied by adjoint ‘bones’ which represent the issues in these attributes of the manufacturing process.

 Below is an example of a 4S fishbone diagram:

 Fishbone diagrams are often seen as a problem-solving tool, but they can also function as an excellent visual aid when issues need to be explained and coordinated with larger teams.